Hospital Epidemiology and Antimicrobial Stewardship

 Fellows may choose to focus on one of two tracks: Clinical Practitioner Track or Mentored Research track.
 The Clinical Practitioner Track will focus on practical training in HE-AS to prepare the trainee for a position as a hospital epidemiologist or antimicrobial steward upon graduation.
 The trainee in the Mentored Research Track will also receive practical training in HE-AS but the major focus will be creation and completion of a scholarly project that can serve as the basis for a career-development grant proposal.
 The trainee will designate a primary mentor (either clinical or research- focused depending on the track), with secondary mentor(s) as needed.

-- Tamar Barlam, MD – Associate Professor of Medicine, Boston University School of Medicine; ID Program Director; Director, Antimicrobial Stewardship Program BM
+Tamar Barlam, MD – Associate Professor of Medicine, Boston University School of Medicine; Chief, Section of Infectious Diseases, ID Program Director; Director, Antimicrobial Stewardship Program BM

 Publications with fellows (fellows names are underlined)

 1. Baker S, Brecher S, Robillard E, Strymish J, Lawler E, Gupta K. Extra-nasal MRSA colonization on admission to an acute care VA hospital.
 Infect Control Hosp Epidemiol, 2010;31(1):42-7

 2. Linares LA, Thornton DJ, Strymish JM, Baker E, Gupta K. Electronic memorandum decreases unnecessary antimicrobial use for asymptomatic bacteriuria and culture-negative pyuria.
 Infect Control Hosp Epidemiol.
 2011;32:644-8.